Last Updated On August 16th, 2018

 If you’re looking for a budget-friendly alternative to the Leesa Mattress, this option is certainly a good choice.

 As well as mattresses, Purple offers several sleeping products, from bed frames to pillows.
-Like Leesa, the Purple Bed is a universal mattress with sizes from Twin XL to California King.
+Like Leesa and the T&N, the Purple Bed is a universal mattress with sizes from Twin XL to California King.
 But, unlike traditional memory foam or spring mattresses, Purple uses Hyper-Elastic Polymer to create pressure-relieving comfort on your joints throughout the night.

 This material helps support bodies of many shapes and sizes by stretching itself and distributing weight evenly.
 Purple uses the innovative material on the top layer, which also remains temperature-neutral to keep you cooler at night.
 Underneath the top layer is two layers of high-density foam to cushion, support, and stabilize the bed.